 Will I be homesick?

 Being homesick is totally normal.
 It just means you are lucky enough to have a home worth missing!
 Most of our staff members each summer are former Deerhorn campers.
 We have a very positive support group to help any campers who feel homesick as they adjust to camp life.
 You will be so busy doing new and fun things that you won’t really have time to get homesick!
 Most campers who feel a little homesick the first couple days are the same ones who don’t want to go home at the end of the session!

 Do I have to go to all the camp activities?

 You are responsible for attending all of your activities.
 Participation in those activities is WAY more fun than sitting on the bench.
 In almost every case, you end up really having fun in the things you thought you wouldn’t like!
 Some activities are split, like biking and arts & crafts.
 You will also decide if you want to go to horseback riding or golf.

 Is Deerhorn a very competitive camp?

 Competition is definitely here for the boys who thrive on it, but it is not something that is forced on any of our campers.
-While we do offer most team sports, such as baseball, basketball, ice and roller hockey, and soccer, the facts remains that Deerhorn places greater emphasis on lifetime sports such as tennis, water skiing, sailing, archery, golf, and riding.
+While we do offer most team sports, such as baseball, basketball, roller hockey, and soccer, the facts remains that Deerhorn places greater emphasis on lifetime sports such as tennis, water skiing, sailing, archery, golf, and riding.
 Nearly all of our awards presented the last day of each session are based upon improvement.
 You do not have to be a great athlete to enjoy Deerhorn!

 Will camp be fun?